keshavsbhandari/CS4347/assignment1_regression/readme.md

 `PART 1 : OBSERVATION/SETUP OF THE PROJECT [50 pts]`

-    1. Why do you think, we use following lambda operatoin [10 pts] E = lambda x: np.insert(x, 0, 1, axis=1)
-       is used in following
-       ./models/SimpleRegression.py
-       ./utils/RandomDataGenerator.py

-    2. Did you understand this project structure?
+    1. Did you understand this project structure?
 What are the key things you have noticed?
 [10 pts]

-    3. Were you able to create environment using environment.yml file present in the directory?
+    2. Were you able to create environment using environment.yml file present in the directory?
 [10 pts]

-    4. You are encouraged to visit misc folder and play with datamanip.ipynb this notebook has basic data science pipe line , that shwos you how should you deal with real world data [10 pts]
+    3. You are encouraged to visit misc folder and play with datamanip.ipynb this notebook has basic data science pipe line , that shwos you how should you deal with real world data [10 pts]